San Martin, California

-San Martin or San Martín (Spanish for Saint Martin) is a village and census-designated place (CDP) in Santa Clara County, California, in the southern Santa Clara Valley.
+San Martin or San Martín (Spanish for Saint Martin) is a village and census-designated place (CDP) in Santa Clara County, California, United States, in the southern Santa Clara Valley.
 Located to the south of Morgan Hill and north of Gilroy, San Martin is characterized by ranches, wineries, and orchards, as well as large estates in the foothills of the Santa Cruz Mountains.
+As of the 2020 census, San Martin had a population of 7,008.

 History

 San Martin was named after St. Martin of Tours, the patron saint of Santa Clara Valley by pioneer Martin Murphy Sr., an early settler and Mexican citizen who built the first Catholic church in the area.

 The community has considered incorporating as a city since 2004, but concerns over the community's small size and its ability to pay for municipal services have held efforts back.
 Other options considered include annexation by Morgan Hill.

 Geography

 Rocca's Market in San Martin's village center.

-San Martin is approximately 48 km south of San Jose, California, 11 km north of Gilroy, California, and 24 km inland from the Pacific Coast.
+San Martin is approximately 48 km south of San Jose, 11 km north of Gilroy, and 24 km inland from the Pacific Coast.
 Lying in a roughly 6 km-wide (4-mi-wide) southern extension of the Santa Clara Valley, it is bounded by the Santa Cruz Mountains to the west and the Diablo Range to the east.

-According to the United States Census Bureau, the CDP has a total area of 11.6 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 11.6 sqmi, all land.